JetBrains/intellij-platform-plugin-template/README.md

 ## Gradle configuration

 The recommended method for plugin development involves using the [Gradle][gradle] setup with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
-The gradle-intellij-plugin makes it possible to run the IDE with your plugin and to publish your plugin to the Marketplace Repository.
+The gradle-intellij-plugin makes it possible to run the IDE with your plugin and publish your plugin to the Marketplace Repository.

 A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that's already been set up.
-Feel free to read through the [Using Gradle][docs:using-gradle] articles to get a better understanding of your build and to learn how to customize it.
+Feel free to read through the [Using Gradle][docs:using-gradle] articles to better understand your build and learn how to customize it.

 The most significant parts of the current configuration are:
 - Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].